Series Index - Setting Up in the Real World

-I’ve been picking away at the whole issue of where to model in 3D space for a long time.
+’ve been picking away at the whole issue of where to model in 3D space for a long time.
 One of the sources of confusion is the use of ambiguous names or descriptions for some of the key concepts.

-The threads we’re about to follow will hopefully clarify things.
+The following discussion will hopefully clarify things.

 Several settings and concepts interact or are important to understand: